VulcanJS/vulcan-docs/source/tutorial-framework.md

 registerComponent('MoviesList', MoviesList, withList(options), withCurrentUser);
 ```

+The `registerComponent` utility has a nitfy trick: any additional arguments you pass it after the component name and component will be treated as [higher-order components](https://facebook.github.io/react/docs/higher-order-components.html) and wrapped around the component.

+Here, we want to provide `MoviesList` with the `results` document list and the `currentUser` property, so we wrap it with `withList` and `withCurrentUser`.

 By now you know the drill.
-At these two new components to `components.js`:
+Add these two new components to `components.js`:

 ```js
 import '../components/MoviesWrapper.jsx';